learn-co-curriculum/java-mod-4-stream-terminalops/README.md

 ### IllegalStateException

-Once a terminal operation completes, an `IllegalStateException` is thrown if additional operations are called on the stream.
+Once a terminal method completes, an `IllegalStateException` is thrown if additional intermediate or terminal methods are called on the stream.
 For example, the following code attempts to call `forEach` after calling `count` on the stream:

 ```java